-Disclaimer: Although I received an electronic advance copy of this book from the publisher, the words and opinions below are my own.
+Disclaimer: Although I received a copy of this book from the author and JustRead Publicity Tours, the words and opinions below are my own.

 I have many casual interests, but two are the Gilded Age and the Columbian Exposition of 1893.
 Because of those, Palmer Girl grabbed my attention even though I’d not read anything by Dawn Klinge, and it’s self-published.
 Hey, life is full of new experiences, and new experiences is part of what makes this book great to read.
 Elizabeth steps out of her world, despite her mother’s wishes, and John has already left the family farm when we meet him.
 Continue reading